New regulations prevent businesses from reaching out to prospects via email marketing unless they have explicitly opted in to that service.

 In business, you can always do with more friends, and anyone who is a friend of your subscribers should be a friend of yours!
 Adding a feature that allows users to forward content to their friends has the potential to double your sign-ups.
 By sending them a personalised welcome email, and even mentioning the friend that referred them can enhance your credibility.

 6. Integrated Marketing via Social Media Platforms

 Linking your website to all social media content encourages your followers to keep in touch via marketing emails.
 Adding the option to sign up after that Facebook post can only be beneficial and encourage more sign-ups.
 Placing it at the bottom of posts can make it blend into the overall post and be less obvious and invasive than if it was plastered bang in the middle.

 Decimated prospect lists can be demoralising after recent changes in regulation.
+But it is possible to rebuild your database for email marketing post GDPR.
 Although daunting, your company should see the silver lining in that the remaining contacts you have left are genuinely interested in your business and you should use that as motivation in attracting other clients that are similarly interested moving forward.
 See these new regulations as some much-needed spring cleaning for your database and now it is ready for more contacts!